-The guardian responds, arguing that even if the DHHR had late entries on its contact sheets, this does not negate the imminent danger to the children.
+The guardian responds, arguing that even if the DHHR had late entries on its contact sheets, this does not negate the imminent danger the children were in.
 Moreover, the parents both pled guilty to the charges in this matter.
 The guardian also states that while he is troubled by the allegations that discovery was not timely in this matter, any delay or deficiency in the receipt of discovery did not substantially prejudice the petitioner, and is not reversible error.

-The DHHR argues that late entries on contact sheets and lack of documentation on the referral that led to the discovery of drug paraphernalia is not reason to overturn the termination.
+The DHHR argues that late entries on contact sheets and lack of documentation on the referral that led to the discovery of drug paraphernalia do not constitute a reason to overturn the termination.
 These data entries or lack thereof do not change the fact that the children were in imminent danger.
 Petitioner pled guilty to the charges.